linpengcheng/PurefunctionPipelineDataflow/README.md

     The pros and cons of different people's design schemes can be accurately judged by mathematical models and operations research.
 For this situation, it is generally called science.
+  - It is a best practice that has been used in the manufacturing industry for hundreds of years.
+    - We should be based on a centrally managed large data standard system, not many simple types that manage confusion,
+    - Validate centrally instead of everywhere.
+    - The large data standard system is managed by the warehouse.
+    - The input data of each workshop (pure function, pipeline) is given by the warehouse scheduler to the data that has been checked to meet the standard.
+    - The output data of each workshop (pure function, pipeline) is checked by the warehouse and saved after meeting the standard.
+    - The workshops are independent, short, logically simple, clear, they do not interact with each other, only with the warehouse, which guarantees simplicity, correctness and high efficiency.
+    - Change "the complex and chaotic m*n interactive network of objects" to "the 1:n global unified scheduling of scheduling functions to the workshops (pure functions, pipelines)".

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed